Funded by Senate Bill 1407

 Once bonds are sold for this project and it is ready to be put out to bid, the construction manager at risk will become the general contractor.
 Before the project goes into construction, the contractor will conduct an outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, process, and timeline.
 All qualified subcontractors, lower-tier subcontractors, and suppliers will be considered.

 What are the key milestones in building the courthouse?

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in winter 2016; the courthouse is scheduled for completion in fall 2018.
+Construction is currently scheduled to begin in second quarter 2017; the courthouse is scheduled for completion in fourth quarter 2019.
 This schedule is subject to change.

 |Judicial Council of California